zhangyang2017/kaggle_house_prices/README.md

 ## Overview <a id="1"></a>
 This was my first Kaggle competition, and also my very first ML project.
 I did not have the knowledge of the tools I need, nor did I know how to even approach the problem, but I wanted to jump into the data right away.
-My goal here, for this project, was to learn how to use python tools to build ML models that can solve regression problems like this: predict house prices based on a bunch of collected housing parameters.
+My goal here, for this project, was to learn how to use python tools to build ML models that can solve regression problems to predict a continuous outcome, in this case, the house sale prices.

 In order to achieve my goal, the quickest way, I thought, was to study the public notebooks that people shared on Kaggle.
 I picked out three notebooks (which I listed towards the end) and went through every line of codes.
 From doing that, I learned how to do exploratory data analysis (EDA) using [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/) and [seaborn](https://seaborn.pydata.org/), how to do feature selection and feature engineering, and how to build traditional ML models using [scikit-learn](https://scikit-learn.org/stable/) and a more robust model using [xgboost](https://xgboost.readthedocs.io/en/latest/).